StacklokLabs/mcp-tef/cli/README.md

 Replace `0.1.0` with the desired version.
 See [releases](https://github.com/StacklokLabs/mcp-tef/releases) for available versions.

-This installs the CLI in an isolated environment and makes it available globally as `mcp-tef-cli`.
+This installs the CLI in an isolated environment and makes it available globally as `mtef`.

 ### Alternative: Install from Git Repository